AgencyPMG/Queue/docs/consumers.rst

     // Or limit to a specific number of retries
     $retry = new LimitedSpec(2);

+    // May specify a delay as well, the default is no delay
+    // here the delay is 20 seconds and limited to five retries
+    $retry = new LimitedSpec(5, 20);

     // $driver and $handler as above
     $consumer = new DefaultConsumer($driver, $handler, $retry);

 Never Retry a Message
 """""""""""""""""""""